Make a request

 - a general arrangement drawing showing the engineering structure proposed.

-After this process, we will consider the proposals, give an initial response to the submission and assign it to one of the four checking categories contained within BD2.
+After this process, we will consider the proposals, give an initial response to the submission and assign it to one of the four checking categories contained within CG 300.
+“Technical approval of highway structures” contained in the Design Manual for Roads and Bridges (DMRB) published by Highways England.

 After initial submissions, a formal submission must be submitted to include:

-- an approval in principle pro forma – where required depending on the checking category assigned at the initial stage (example pro forma available here).
-This must be prepared to BD2/12 or its successor documents and include:
+- an Approval in Principle (AIP) pro forma – where required depending on the checking category assigned at the initial stage (example pro forma available).
+This must be prepared to CG 300 and include:

-- relevant parts of the geotechnical design report
+- relevant parts of the geotechnical investigation report

-The A.I.P. and design and check certificates are to contain details of the imposed loading agreed with the Technical Approval Authority and shall clearly state that designs have been carried out to the appropriate load models and special vehicles as detailed in BS EN 1991-2:2003 and agreed with the TA quoting the types.
+The A.I.P. and design and check certificates are to contain details of the imposed loading agreed with the Technical Approval Authority (TAA) and shall clearly state that designs have been carried out to the appropriate load models and special vehicles as detailed in BS EN 1991-2:2003 and agreed with the TAA, quoting the types.
 Similarly where retaining walls are concerned, quoting the agreed surcharge and accidental wheel load that has been agreed with the Technical Approval authority.
+The AIP shall also record all the agreed criteria on which the design or assessment is to be based.

 The above and any accompanying information should be sent electronically to the Highway Structures Approvals Mailbox.